-- the services must be performed mainly at the premises of the client and the connected person or the company is subject to the control or supervision of the client as to the manner in which the services are rendered; or - more than 80% of the income of the company during the year of assessment is or is likely to be received directly or indirectly from any one client or associated institution in relation to that client, except if the company, throughout the year of assessment, employs three or more full-time employees who are engaged on a full-time basis in the business of the company of rendering any such service excluding any employee who is a holder of a share in the company or is a connected person in relation to a holder of a share in the company.
+- the connected person would be regarded as an employee of the client if that person had rendered the service directly to the client; or - the services must be performed mainly at the premises of the client and the connected person or the company is subject to the control or supervision of the client as to the manner in which the services are rendered; or - more than 80% of the income of the company during the year of assessment is or is likely to be received directly or indirectly from any one client or associated institution in relation to that client, except if the company, throughout the year of assessment, employs three or more full-time employees who are engaged on a full-time basis in the business of the company of rendering any such service excluding any employee who is a holder of a share in the company or is a connected person in relation to a holder of a share in the company.
 A full-time employee who holds one or more shares in the company is not included in the "three or more full-time employee" count even if that employee is not a connected person in relation to the company.